-So what Steadicam stabilization basically does is it isolates the camera from all the movements that the cameraman creates.
+So what Steadicam stabilization basically does is isolates the camera from all the movements that the cameraman creates.
 Kind of like an external arm that absorbs all the jitteriness and vibrations from the cameramen.
 The result is a smooth continuous shot that is pleasing to the eye.
 It is a mechanical solution.
 So there are no electronics equipment present in Steadicam and no battery to run it.
 You can use it all day without any fear of getting running out of battery.

 The gimbal stabilization on another hand basically does the same thing as the Steadicam but it runs on the motor.
-It is comparatively smaller than steadicam.
+It is comparatively smaller than Steadicam.

 What is the difference between a gimbal and a Steadicam?

 So the main difference between a Steadicam and a gimbal is that Steadicam is a mechanical solution and on the other hand, the gimbal is an electronic device that runs on a battery.

 Steadicam doesn’t require any battery.
 It can be used the whole day without any worry of running out of battery.
 This can be useful in situations when you sometimes have to hike for miles to a remote place to shoot where electricity is not available.
 If you use a gimbal in this situation then you have to carry so many batteries and having all these extra batteries is a big hassle.
 If electronic gimbals are all you have and it stops working like motor dies or batteries run out then you won’t have any option and you will be in big problem.
 But with the Steadicam, you can shoot all day and never have to worry about it running out of battery, disfunction of motors, or any other equipment not working fine.